PhotonTJ/Neural_Genomics/docs/model-merging.md

 ## Complete CIVIC Benchmark Results
 For comprehensive analysis of all 28 ÆTHER variants across all cultural dimensions, including complete tables for Authority & Law, Family Structure, Science & Epistemology, and detailed cultural pairing analyses, please refer to the complete benchmark results:
 *This document contains the full CIVIC evaluation suite with detailed completions from all ÆTHER neural offspring, revealing the complex dynamics of cultural inheritance, recombination, and emergence across moral reasoning, epistemological frameworks, and social values.*
- This script controls the opening and closing of your modal